futursolo/sketchbook/docs/language.rst

     </html>

 The contents between :code:`<%` and :code:`%>` look quite similar to the Python syntax.
-Actually, Sketchbook rewrites the sketch into Python code and asks the Python interpreter to "compile" the plain Python code into Python byte code.
+Actually, Sketchbook rewrites sketches into Python code and asks the Python interpreter to "compile" the plain Python code into Python byte code.

 Hence, You can use (almost) any Python syntax in your sketches but with some